Be Prepared for an Equine Health Emergency

 First aid kits can be simple or elaborate.
 Here is a short list of essential items:

 Many accidents can be prevented by taking the time to evaluate your horse's environment and removing potential hazards.
 Mentally rehearse your emergency action plan.
 In an emergency, time is critical.
 Don't be concerned with overreacting or annoying your veterinarian.
 By acting quickly and promptly, you can minimize the consequences of an injury or illness.
 For more information about emergency care, ask your equine veterinarian for the "Emergency Care" brochure, provided by the AAEP in partnership with Educational Partner Bayer Animal Health.
-More information can also be obtained by visiting the AAEP's horse health web site, www.myHorseMatters.com.
+Additional information is available on the AAEP's horse health Web site.

 Reprinted with permission from the American Association of Equine Practitioners.